Andy4495/MspTandV/README.md

 This library provides simple, easy-to-use functions to return the calibrated internal temperature and `Vcc` level on supported MSP430 processor types.

+In addition to temperature and Vcc readings, see  [below](#calibrated-adc-value) for details on the `MspAdc` class to return calibrated ADC readings when using the chip's internal voltage references.

 This library makes use of the factory-programmed calibration settings unique to each chip, and runs all of its calculations using integer math.

 Getting accurate `Vcc` readings is particularly useful when powering a project with batteries, so that you can get an indication of the current battery level and know when it is time to change batteries.